Urban Sketchers Exhibit

 On view through July 12, 2025

-The exhibit includes beautifully detailed sketches of the Tuttle House, both inside and out, as well as other well-loved landmarks around Naugatuck.
-What makes this collection especially meaningful is the thoughtful time and care these artists gave to this project.
+The exhibit showcased beautifully detailed sketches of the Tuttle House, both inside and out, along with other beloved landmarks around Naugatuck.
+What made this collection especially meaningful was the time, care, and personal perspective each artist brought to the project.

-The group scheduled three visits to the Naugatuck History Museum, including a February 2025 session where each artist chose a favorite spot inside the museum to sketch.
-(An image from that day is on display as part of the exhibit.)
-Many of the artists also returned on their own, contributing additional work that reflects their individual styles and connections to the space.
+The group visited the Naugatuck History Museum three times, including a February 2025 session where each artist selected a favorite spot inside the museum to sketch.
+Many artists also returned independently, contributing additional work that reflected their unique styles and connections to the space.

-Whether you are a long-time resident, an art lover, or just looking for something different to do, we hope you will stop in and enjoy this inspiring collection.
-It is a beautiful reminder of how art and community come together.
+Whether you were a longtime resident, an art enthusiast, or someone simply looking for something different to enjoy, we hope this collection offered a meaningful and inspiring reminder of how art and community come together.

 To learn more about the group or to request to join, visit their private Facebook group: